Yixuan-Miao/Yixuan-Miao.github.io/_pages/about.md

 I am currently a third-year M.Eng. student at [Harbin Institute of Technology, Shenzhen (HITSZ)](https://www.hitsz.edu.cn/index.html).
 And I will join The Hong Kong University of Science and Technology as a PhD student in 2024 fall in the Department of [Computer Science and Engineering (CSE)] (https://cse.hkust.edu.hk/).
 I am fortunate to be advised by supervised by Prof. [Song Guo](https://cse.hkust.edu.hk/admin/people/faculty/profile/songguo) in [PEILab] (https://peilab.netlify.app/). -->

 I am currently a graduate student at the [School of Electrical and Electronic Engineering, Nanyang Technological University, Singapore](https://www.ntu.edu.sg/eee).
 Now working at [Institute of Microelectronics, Agency for Science Technology and Research (A*STAR), Singapore](https://www.a-star.edu.sg/ime).
 I am privileged to have the guidance and mentorship of [Prof. Goh Wang Ling](https://dr.ntu.edu.sg/cris/rp/rp01105) and [Do.
-Do Anh Tuan](https://www.a-star.edu.sg/qinc/about-qinc/our-team), doing Analog & RF circuit design.
+Do Anh Tuan](https://www.a-star.edu.sg/qinc/about-qinc/our-team), doing Analog\RF circuit design.

 My research interests are TRx, analog and mm-wave circuit design.
 If you are interested in collaborating, please contact me.
 I'm open to any form of cooperation.